james-stevens/wallet-ids-in-dns/CODE.md

 	"wallet_id": "3MU5WsLWqbK6o9buaD4HtXK1KgozcV8BWj"
 	}

-(if you have any $BTC spare, feel free to send me some)
+(if you have any $btc spare, feel free to send me some)